 Prevent Tooth Decay with Preventative Dentistry

-The primary reason to get sealants is to prevent any tooth decay.
+The primary reason to get sealants is to prevent any tooth decay, and avoiding root canals.
 Fluoride that can be found in water or toothpaste helps to prevent the surface of your teeth, but molars need a little more protection.
 The chewing surfaces of your molars are rough since they have small pits and grooves.
 This rough surface makes it easy for food and germs to get stuck.
 Dental sealants cover these surfaces of your molars, preventing food and bacteria from getting suck.
 Even if you brush thoroughly, it’s difficult to get all of the food particles removed.
 Sealants help to protect your teeth 24/7 while helping to prevent future dental procedures such as fillings, crowns, and caps needed to fix decayed teeth.

 Who Should Get Sealants?